cparnot/XgridFUSE/Dev-Notes.markdown

 # Why only one XgridFS volume?

 * The limitation is due to 'struct fuse_operations' that takes a list of functions with very specific format, that won't take the SEL and self parameters of an IMP; thus it is difficult to create a separate struct for each instance of FUSEFileSystem, and populate it with functions that would call back the specific fuse wrapper
+* One workaround would be to launch several instances of Xgrid FUSE